simonmares/react-aptform/docs/guides.md

 _This is not possible._

 Multiple field errors usually happens when you omit client-side validation.
 You need to map multiple errors from server to e.g. first one.

+## Experimental

+### test submit succeeded

+You can tell if a form has been submitted successfully with `form.submitSucceeded`.